gipfeli-io/gipfeli-docker/README.md

 * `REACT_APP_PUBLIC_BACKEND_API`: Set to `http://localhost:3000`
 * `REACT_APP_STORAGE_BUCKET_BASE_URL`: Set to the base URL of your Google Storage bucket.
 Ask the gipfeli.io team for help.

+#### Sentry:
-**Note regarding Sentry:** If you set the `SENTRY_` variables, make sure you have a valid Sentry project.
+If you set the `SENTRY_` variables, make sure you have a valid Sentry project.
 Ask the gipfeli.io team for help.

 ## Run